acetinkaya/The-Artificial-Intelligence-Based-Literary-Text-Analysis/README.md

 Kongre İsmi: 9th ICONST 2025 - Kotor International Conferences on Science and Technology

-Yayın İsmi: The Artificial Intelligence Based Literary Text Analysis: A Novel Concept on Emotional and
+Yayın İsmi: The Artificial Intelligence Based Literary Text Analysis: A Novel Concept on Emotional and Conceptual Mapping ction